Veterans Affairs Medical Center Substance Use Disorders Program Clinic - Albuquerque New Mexico

 Veterans Affairs Medical Center Substance Use Disorders Program Clinic - Albuquerque, NM

-Veterans Affairs Medical Center Substance Use Disorders Program Clinic is treatment facility located at 1501 San Pedro Street Se in the 87108 zip code in Albuquerque, NM that offers medication assisted treatment for addiction.
-It accepts domestic violence victims, people with co-occurring substance use and mental disorders and court/judicial system clients into its treatment service.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides buprenorphine detox, methadone/buprenorphine for pain management and suboxone prescription to young adults and adults.
-Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic consist of matrix Model, dialectical behavior therapy and brief intervention.
-Veterans Affairs Medical Center Substance Use Disorders Program Clinic also provides detox services and offers benzodiazepines detoxification, opioid detox and cocaine detoxification.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic is treatment center located at 1501 San Pedro Street Se in the 87108 zip code in Albuquerque, NM that offers medication assisted substance abuse treatment.
+It accepts adult women, sexual abuse victims and people with trauma into its treatment service.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic provides suboxone prescription, buprenorphine maintenance and naltrexone administration to adults and young adults.
+Some of the treatment approaches used by Veterans Affairs Medical Center Substance Use Disorders Program Clinic consist of relapse prevention, substance use counseling and brief intervention.
+Veterans Affairs Medical Center Substance Use Disorders Program Clinic also includes detoxification services and offers alcohol detox, methamphetamines detoxification and cocaine detoxification.

 Address: 1501 San Pedro Street SE, Albuquerque, NM 87108